PhonologicalCorpusTools/SLPAA/docs/source/sign_level_info.rst

 Sign Level Information
 *********************

-**add overall description of what this section is for** This module provides a place to tag the sign with relevant information, including information about the signer, the coder, the video, and the sign.
-This information may be used in searches to identify and group together signs based on shared sign level information.
+**This module provides a place to tag the particular corpus entry with relevant information, including information about the signer, the coder, the video, and the sign.
+This information may be used in searches to identify and group together signs based on shared sign level information.**

 #Here's an example reference [Morgan2017]_; note that the reference is in square brackets and ends with an underscore.
 On ReadtheDocs, it will be a blue linked text, but the text will match the exact material in the square brackets.